Walls of Rome (video game)

 Walls of Rome is a video game developed by Mindcraft in 1993 for DOS.
 It is set in the Roman Empire and focuses on siege warfare.

 Plot

-Walls of Rome is a tactical wargame about siege warfare and is set in the time of the Roman Empire.
-In the game, the player takes the role of either attacker or defender in a siege assault of a fortification.
-Each side has an assortment of weapons, troops, and techniques from various historical civilizations and time periods, ranging from Phoenicians to Roman auxiliaries, to cavalry, and from siege towers to Greek fire.
-The player can also build their own scenarios and play them or trade them with a friend who also owns the game.
+Walls of Rome is a tactical wargame featuring siege warfare set in the era of the Roman Empire.
+The player can be either the attacker or defender as part of a siege assault against a fortification.
+Each side can utilize an assortment of weapons, troops, and techniques from various historical ancient civilizations and time periods.
+The player can also design scenarios and can play them or trade with other players who own the game.